daronnat/bibtex_thinner/README.md

 # Bibtex Thinner

-Small Python 3 script that shorten a bibtex file depending on the citations used in a target .tex file.
+Small Python 3 script that shortens a bibtex file depending on the citations used in a target .tex file.

 ## Installation
 You need to have [Python 3](https://www.python.org/downloads/) installed for this script to work.